Dr-H97/Goldenknightlast/RAILWAY_DEPLOYMENT.md

 ### Step 8: Deploy Your Application

 Railway will automatically:
-1. Detect the Node.js application
+1. Use the Dockerfile to build your application
-2. Install dependencies based on `package.json`
+2. Install dependencies and build the frontend as defined in the Dockerfile
-3. Build the frontend using your build command in `railway.json`
+3. Start the application using the command in the Dockerfile CMD directive
-4. Start the application using the command in `Procfile`
+4. Monitor application health using the healthcheck endpoint defined in railway.json

 ### Step 9: Initialize the Database